Unit tests (Lambda logic)

 Config Version Replacement

-The Lambda tags NAT instances with a ConfigVersion hash (AMI + instance type + market type + volume size).
+The Lambda tags NAT instances with a ConfigVersion hash (resolved AMI ID + instance type + market type + volume size + encryption).
 When the config changes and a workload triggers reconciliation, the Lambda terminates the outdated NAT and creates a replacement.
-The integration test doesn't exercise this path directly, but it's covered by unit tests.
+The integration suite can now exercise this path by setting NAT_ZERO_TEST_UPDATED_NAT_AMI_ID before running go test.